michaelfester/docs/docs/guides/intermediate/conditions-filtering-and-visibility.md

 - Hide a component if the user is not an admin
 - Show a tab only if the user has submitted this form
 - Show the add button only if a user has writing priveledges
-- Let users edit their own profiles, but not other users’ profiles
+- Let users edit their own profiles, but not other users' profiles

 ### A quick example of creating a condition